uriel0byte/Cybersecurity-Writeups/Hack The Box/HTB-Sherlocks/Noxious/README.md

 ---

-**Task 8 — Recover the plaintext password from the captured hash.**
+**Task 8 — To test the password complexity, try recovering the password from the information found from packet capture.
+This is a crucial step as this way we can find whether the attacker was able to crack this and how quickly.**

 > `NotMyPassword0K?`